-Figure 7.
-Motor output power versus vehicle speed during acceleration.
+Figure.
+7. Motor output power versus vehicle speed during acceleration

-Using the motor developed torque, calculated from (11), and the motor speed, calculated from (12), into (20) the characteristics of the motor output power, P{mo} , can be obtained against the vehicle speed, at different values of the motor voltage, as shown in Fig.7.
+Using the motor developed torque, calculated from Eq.11, and the motor speed, calculated from Eq.12, into Eq.20 the characteristics of the motor output power, $P{mo}$ can be obtained against the vehicle speed, at different values of the motor turn on angle, as shown in Fig.7.
+From Fig.7 for certain values of motor turn on angle, the motor output power decreases as the vehicle speed increases.
+Also, at certain vehicle speed the developed power has higher values at lower turn on angles.

-Figure 8.
-Motor phase current versus vehicle speed during acceleration.
+Figure.
+8. Motor phase current versus vehicle speed during acceleration